 - Stillness (Psalm 46:10)

 - Hope (Rom 15:13)

 Share your word & verse with your family and friends.
 Post it places you’ll see often, like the mirror, car dash, computer background, or phone wallpaper.

 4. Pick a word for your family or community

 You don’t have to stop with yourself.
 Gather your family and choose a word and verse to pursue together.
 Pick a word with your spouse to strengthen your relationship.
 Maybe your small group can go through the exercise above and choose a word for the whole group.
 It’s amazing what happens when you intentionally pursue God with others.

 Did you know we have a free version of Logos Bible Study Software?
-It’s called Logos 7 Basic.
+It’s called Logos Basic.
 This free version of Logos Bible Software helps you quickly and accurately pull up insights from across all of Scripture and a collection of key biblical resources.
-Logos 7 Basic is ideal for anyone who wants to get more from the Bible and go beyond the reading plan.
+It’s ideal for anyone who wants to get more from the Bible and go beyond the reading plan.

-We hope 2019 is your best year yet.
+We hope this is your best year yet.
 Happy New Year!